0x00-0x00/0x00-0x00.github.io/_posts/2019-09-13-UserLevel-BindShell-Bypassing-HostFirewall-Restrictions.md

 Stealthly because of two reasons:

-1. It does not trigger Windows Firewall upon binding a new TCP socket.
+1. It does not trigger Windows Firewall upon binding a new TCP socket because it doesn't bind any socket at all!
 2. It uses named pipe as data transport, so not so much abnormality of traffic will be generated from this.